runtools/run/docs/content/reference/resources.md

 ##### @unpublishable

 The `@unpublishable` attribute allows to specify a section of a resource that should be ignored when the resource is published to a registry.
-It is useful to avoid some private information to be published, or to lighten a resource of things that are useful only during the development phase (builders, test suite,...).
+It is useful to avoid some private information to be published or to lighten a resource of things that are used only during the development phase (e.g., builders, test suite, etc.).

 Example: